 Amazon seller reviews fraud

-One more extremely unethical tactic against healthy competition.
+One more extremely black hat tactic against healthy competition.

 Here is what can you expect: You can receive a lot of 1-star reviews from people with no other reviews and bouncing email addresses.
 They will all complain about the exact same detail with very poor English.